vala-lang/vala-docs/docs/developer-guides/bindings/generating-a-vapi-with-gobject-introspection.md

 G-I terminology) and does not provide a way to override this assumption ([bug #660879](https://bugzilla.gnome.org/show_bug.cgi?id=660879)).
-Vala, on the other hand, assumes return values are not nullable unless otherwise otherwise specified, and comparing a non-nullable value to null (e.g., to check for validity) will cause a warning.
+Vala, on the other hand, assumes return values are not nullable unless otherwise specified, and comparing a non-nullable value to null (e.g., to check for validity) will cause a warning.
 Luckily, making a value nullable is easy to do from a metadata file, as you can see from this example (for